stuartrivero/demo-location-api-bff/README.md

 ## Still to do:

-* Make calls concurrent to get the postcode information
 * Write the correct validation for postcode format
 * Move the validation for postcode into a spring validator
 * Move sample data into files
 * Cache requests to provide state management example
+* Make api request timeout configurable